kodecocodes/swift-style-guide/README.markdown

 ### Class Prefixes

 Swift types are automatically namespaced by the module that contains them and you should not add a class prefix such as RW.
 If two names from different modules collide you can disambiguate by prefixing the type name with the module name.
-However, only specify the module name when there is possibility for confusion which should be rare.
+However, only specify the module name when there is possibility for confusion, which should be rare.

 ```swift
 import SomeModule